arashium/PasswordManager/README.md

 I wrote this program for my personal usage but now I intend to share it the others.
 However, I need help of the other people to:

-- Make the code more readable.
+- Fixing codes and bugs.
 - Make is cross platform (linux, windows and macOS) usable.
-- I am not into detail of copywrites of used codes and images.
+- I am not into detail of copywrites of used encryption codes and images.
 Please give me suggestions.
-- Make the user interface more convenient for user.
+- Make the user interface more user-friendly.
-- Fix bugs

 Licence